In Genesis 12, God tells Abraham that he will bless him, exalt him, and bless all nations through him:

 Notice above that God says that Abraham will be blessed because he obeyed.
 How does that make sense, when God already promised to bless him, without any conditions, twice before?
 If he wouldn't have obeyed, would those earlier promises have been invalidated?

-Firstly, we can recognize that the concept of a "blessing" is not simply a binary thing.
+To resolve this tension, it should be recognized that the concept of a "blessing" is not simply binary.
 There is a massive gradient on which God can choose to bless someone.
-There are certain ways in which God blesses everyone (Matthew 5:45), and He adds or subtracts from there.
+There are certain ways in which God blesses everyone (Matthew 5:45), and that can be augmented or reduced.
 So, in light of that, the simplest solution is that God is rewarding Abraham with a more abundant blessing, because of his obedience, which he would not have gotten had he not obeyed.